Our content may include links to products from our partners

 In 2011, the hedge funds were falling below the market with a 4.8% fallout.
 This was quite disappointing as the other counterpart (mutual funds) were performing relatively well.

-Hedge funds use this statistical tool to anticipate the risk in investing in a particular fund.
+Hedge funds use this statistical tool to anticipate the risk of investing in a particular fund.

 Let’s look at it in detail: